Evaluna Montaner

-Evaluna Mercedes Reglero Rodríguez de Echeverry (born August 7, 1997), known as Evaluna Montaner, is a Venezuelan actress, singer, dancer, television presenter, daughter of singer Ricardo Montaner and younger sister of Mauricio and Ricardo Montaner, known as Mau y Ricky.
+Evaluna Mercedes Reglero Rodríguez de Echeverry (born 7 August 1997), known as Evaluna Montaner, is a Venezuelan actress, singer, dancer, television presenter, daughter of singer Ricardo Montaner and younger sister of Mauricio and Ricardo Montaner, known as Mau y Ricky.

 Early life

 Evaluna was born in Caracas, Venezuela to Ricardo Montaner and Marlene.
 Since childhood, she learned piano, harp, and various types of dance.
 She attended The Cushman School until the age of 13, when she began studying at home.
 She currently lives in Miami.

 Career

 2011-12: Grachi

 Evaluna got her first role as a supporting character in Nickelodeon's Latin American series Grachi, playing Melanie Esquivel, the protagonist's sister.

 2012: La Gloria de Dios

 In 2012, Evaluna's father Ricardo Montaner chose to sing the Christian ballad La Gloria de Dios (The Glory of God), in addition to taking her on the tours of Frequent Flyer Tour, which began her career as a singer.

-The song was presented for the first time in Argentina, during the tribute program to Ricardo Montaner in Gracias por venir, gracias por estar.
+The song was presented for the first time in Argentina, during the tribute programme to Ricardo Montaner in Gracias por venir, gracias por estar.